shaiss/near-intent-workshop/src/content/08-resources/01-resources.md

 ## Next Steps

 In the [next section (8.2: What's Next)](mdc:./02-whats-next.md), we'll explore specific project ideas and extensions you can build on top of your workshop implementation to enhance your skills and create more sophisticated intent-based applications.

+# Workshop Resources

+**Estimated Time:** 10 minutes (Review) **Prerequisites:** Completion of all previous modules **Learning Objectives:**

+- Access key documentation and community resources for NEAR development
+- Find relevant examples and tools for building intent-based systems
+- Know where to ask questions and get support

+This section provides a curated list of resources to help you continue your journey with NEAR, intent architecture, smart wallets, and related technologies.

+> **Note**: Web links are subject to change.
+While these links were valid at the time of writing, please be aware that websites and documentation structures evolve.
+If a link is broken, try searching the main domain (e.g., docs.near.org) for the topic.

+## Core NEAR Protocol Resources